-Overall management of the Reserve is the sole responsibility of Warringah Council.
-The NSW Fire Brigade (FB) is responsible for fire suppression efforts in the Reserve and for mapping of any fires that occur.
+Overall fire management of the park is the sole responsibility of Warringah Council.
+The NSW Fire Brigade (FB) and the RFS is responsible for fire suppression efforts in the park and for mapping any fires that occur.

-This plan has divided the Reserve into a number of different management zones.
-Zones adjoining or including private properties may require landowner's cooperation.
+This plan has divided the park into a number of different management zones.
+Zones adjoining or including private/commercial properties may require landowner's cooperation.
 Council have no responsibility for land not under their management.

-Due to the reserves direct adjacency to Garigal National Park, comprehensive cooperation is required between Council, DEC, FB and the RFS to achieve effective management of Fitzpatrick Reserve.
+Due to it's direct adjacency to Garigal National Park, comprehensive co-operation is required between Council, DEC, FB and the RFS to achieve effective management of Forestville Park.